basilesportif/gall-guide/guide-docs/overview.md

 Generators are used to process data.
 They take in some simple input, like an argument or the current state of your ship, and return a value based on that.
 They're similar to command-line utilities in Unix.

 ### Gall
-Gall apps are for when you want a longer running service, more like a daemon in aUnix, something that's always running in the background, waiting for messages.
+Gall apps are for when you want a longer running service, more like a daemon in Unix, something that's always running in the background, waiting for messages.
 Typical use cases:
 * HTTP handling
 * Work with the OS
 * Long-running application on your ship